-- Lock all doors and windows, cover windows if possible. - Move all cadets/employees away from doors and windows - Turn off all lights - Keep everyone quiet - Wait for the "All Clear" from the CERT or law enforcement officials as applicable.
+- Lock all doors and windows

+- Move all cadets/employees away from doors and windows

+- Turn off all lights

+- Keep everyone quiet

+- Wait for the "All Clear" from the CERT or law enforcement officials as applicable.

 During lockdown, personnel are required to remain in place, and follow the instructions of College or law enforcement officials.